carbon-language/carbon-lang/docs/project/goals.md

 and other documentation will be provided to make it easy to learn how to use Carbon.

-**Compelling adoption tooling.** We want to provide a compelling suite of tools out-of-the-box in order to encourage adoption of Carbon at scale where it can augment existing C++ codebases.
+**Compelling adoption tooling.** We want to provide a compelling suite of tools out of the box to encourage the adoption of Carbon at a scale where it can augment existing C++ codebases.
 For example, we expect a C++ -> Carbon code translator will be important.

 **Tooling for updating code when Carbon evolves.** As Carbon evolves over time, we expect to provide tooling to help automate and scale migrating existing Carbon code to the new version.
-The goal is to enable more rapid evolution of the language without the churn tax and version skew becoming unsustainable.
+The goal is to enable a more rapid evolution of the language without the churn tax and version skew becoming unsustainable.

-**Developer tooling.** We need developers to be productive reading and writing Carbon code.
+**Developer tooling.** We need developers to be productive while reading and writing Carbon code.
 We expect to provide a broad suite of development oriented tools ranging from refactoring tools to [LSP](https://langserver.org/) implementations and editor integrations.
 We also plan to provide machine readable forms of many